John P. Cunha, DO, FACOEP

 Esophagitis caused by reflux, while often manageable, can recur frequently.
 Many patients who have reflux require medication or other treatment to prevent relapses.

-About 10% to 15% of patients with GERD go on to develop Barrett's esophagus.
-About 0.5% of patients with Barrett's esophagus develop cancer.
+A significant percentage of people with GERD go on to develop Barrett's esophagus.
+Very few of patients with Barrett's esophagus develop cancer.
 A gastroenterologist should monitor patients who have Barrett's esophagus.

 The outlook for patients with eosinophilic esophagitis is favorable.
 It is a chronic, relapsing condition, but not usually one that is life-threatening.
 Treatments are evolving using different immune modulators to decrease the allergy-like reactions.